 Automate the process to make your campaigns personalised and relevant for them.
 This will help massively in your efforts to get them re-engaged.

-Use marketing automation to help with your lead scoring
+Bonus tip: Use marketing automation to optimise your lead scoring strategy

 A brilliant lead scoring strategy isn’t born overnight.
 Marketing automation can benefit businesses of all sizes who are looking to make their lead scoring strategy as effective as possible.

-Marketing automation can score leads as soon as they are added, and you can set up workflows to follow up with them.
+Marketing automation can score leads as soon as they’re added to your database, and you can set up workflows to follow up with them.
 You won’t have to spend so much time nurturing leads, and it can deliver a better experience for your audience.
 Everyone wins.